 Breastfeeding hormones are an important part of keeping up your milk supply.
-Every time your child nurses, it sends the signal to your body that more milk is needed, and more prolactin is produced.
-Obviously, prolactin works more in the mother’s body, but the baby reaps the benefits of it's work when supply goes up and he or she gets more milk.
+Every time your child nurses, it sends the signal to your body that more milk is needed, and then more Prolactin is produced.
+Obviously, Prolactin works more in the mother’s body, but the baby reaps the benefits of its work when supply goes up and he or she gets more milk.

-One thing to keep in mind is that prolactin also inhibits ovulation in the mother.
-This is where the common misconception comes from that breastfeeding is a reliable form of contraception.
-While it is true that hormones and breastfeeding may delay the return of your menstrual cycle , it is very possible to become pregnant while breastfeeding.
+One thing to keep in mind is that Prolactin also inhibits ovulation in the mother.
+This is where the common misconception comes from that breastfeeding is a 100% reliable form of contraception.
+While it is true that hormones and breastfeeding may delay the return of your menstrual cycle , it is very possible to become pregnant whilst breastfeeding.

 Oxytocin is another one of the important breastfeeding hormones.
-The production of oxytocin is also caused by an infant’s suckling, but instead of making milk, it is responsible for the milk ejection reflect, also known as the “let down."
+The production of Oxytocin is also caused by an infant’s suckling, but instead of making milk, it is responsible for the milk ejection reflex, also known as the “let down."
 The milk ejection reflex works as a reward for all of the baby’s hard work.
-It also causes uterine contractions, which is one reason why nursing is particularly helpful directly after child birth.
-The oxytocin produced helps the mother’s uterus contract and return to its prepregnancy size.
+It also causes uterine contractions, which is one reason why nursing is particularly helpful directly after childbirth.
+The Oxytocin produced helps the mother’s uterus contract and return to its prepregnancy size.

 Oxytocin is also an important part of the mother and infant bonding process.
-It is the hormone that is also released during other loving behaviors that makes us feel good about a person.
-The surge of oxytocin while nursing is one of the ways that the mother falls in love with her baby, and the baby benefits as well because the mother is more likely to interact and care for the infant.
+It is the hormone that is also released during other loving behaviors that make us feel good about a person.
+The surge of Oxytocin while nursing is one of the ways that the mother falls in love with her baby, and the baby benefits as well, because the mother is more likely to interact and care for the infant.

 By Katelynne Shepard